prateektrisect/Lab_assignments/S4/T1/README.md

 ## Problem Statement
-Create a function named isMultipleOf3 that takes an integer n as input and print whether n is a multiple of 3 or not.
+Create a function named is Multiple Of 3 that takes an integer n as input and print whether n is a multiple of 3 or not.